Practical support for members that feel vulnerable or unsafe.

 You can visit any of our branches and stores for a safe and private space to call the National Domestic Violence Helpline on 0808 200 0247.
 The National Domestic Violence Helpline is free and open 24 hours a day.

 Whether you’re unable to work, have seen a reduction in your salary, or you’ve been made redundant, it’s understandable that you might be worried about making mortgage repayments.
-There are ways we can help - from re-structuring your payments to arranging a Mortgage Payment Deferral.
+There are ways we can help if you find yourself running into difficulties while repaying your mortgage.

 We’re absolutely determined to ensure every single customer enjoys the same flexibility and choice when it comes to accessing their savings accounts.
 So it’s reassuring to know that everything can be done remotely or digitally.